 "Wretched, miserable, poor, blind and naked," - these are harsh words and leave us with no doubt what the Lord hates in a church the most: Apathy and indifference, pride and arrogance.
 I love the way William McDonald put it,

 "The church at Laodicea ... was lukewarm enough to deceive people into thinking it was a church of God, and so disgustingly lukewarm about divine things as to nauseate the Most High.
 Furthermore, the church was characterized by pride, ignorance, self-sufficiency, and complacency."

-C. S. Lewis said "The opposite of love is not hate, it is indifference."
-It seems this was the reatlity in the Laodicean church.
+Eli Weisel said, "The opposite of love is not hate, it is indifference."
+It seems this was the reality in the Laodicean church.
 Before you are done reading this passage on the Laodicean church, you fully expect to hear God declare they are done for, no hope, they blew it.
 But instead, God showed them the cure for their wretchedness - gold refined in the fire that they may be rich, white garments that they may be clothed, and eye salve that they may see.
 Gold refined in the fire is a process of purifying.
-White garments refers to righteousness, and the eye salve to heal the eyes is so that they will be able to have true spiritual vision through the Holy Spirit.
+White garments refer to righteousness, and the eye salve to heal the eyes is so that they will be able to have true spiritual vision through the Holy Spirit.

 This remedy is followed by a reassurance that God loves those whom He chastens.
 He has not given up on them, they need only repent.
 The beautiful ending to this entire passage is one of my favorite passages of all time.
 It is a word to the church who is not right with God, it says,

 "Behold, I stand at the door and knock.
 If anyone hears My voice and opens the door, I will come into him and dine with him and he with me" (Rev. 3:20).

 This is an invitation to come and open the door to His presence and glory; it is a promise of an intimate relationship with Him for those who seek it and are willing.